havario/workflows/game/flappybird/README.md

 This is a fully self-contained FlappyBird game server with Docker image.

-The [FlappyBird][1] Docker image is a lightweight, browser-based FlappyBird game server that can be used for demonstrations, testing, or embedded use.
+[FlappyBird][1] Docker image is a lightweight, browser-based FlappyBird game server that can be used for demonstrations, testing, or embedded use.
 It is built with JavaScript, CSS, and HTML.

 Runs on any POSIX-compatible OS with minimal graphics or web support.
 It can be deployed locally, on servers, Raspberry Pi, or smart devices.